IacopomC/Sensor-Fusion-3D-Multi-Object-Tracking/README.md

 # **3D Multi-Object Tracking**
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-This is the project for the course in the  [Udacity Self-Driving Car Engineer Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) : Sensor Fusion and Tracking.
+This is my implementation of the opensource project for the course in the  [Udacity Self-Driving Car Engineer Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) : Sensor Fusion and Tracking.

 In this project, measurements from LiDAR and camera are fused to track vehicles over time using the Waymo Open Dataset.